Visiting Nepal: Practical Information

 Do I Need a Visa to Visit Nepal?

 A visa is required for entry into Nepal and it can either be purchased on arrival or you can get it from your local Nepalese Embassy.
 For UK Nationals who wish to obtain a visa before arrival apply by post or in person with the Nepalese Embassy in London.
-It seems the easiest and cheapest way is to just get the visa on arrival in Nepal (check the Embassy website in advance for a list of nationalities that cannot get the Visa on arrival).
+For other nationalities you should check with your local Nepalese consulate.
+The easiest and cheapest way is to just get the visa on arrival in Nepal (check the Embassy website in advance for a list of nationalities that cannot get the Visa on arrival).

 If you are planning on getting your tourist visa on arrival in Nepal then you will need to know the following;

-- A passport photo is required (best to carry a few passport photo's with you to Nepal as you need them for hospital registration on Medical Electives, trek permits, climbing permits, etc)
+- A passport photo is no longer required as there are new machines that take a photo of you, however it's best to carry a few passport photo's with you to Nepal as you need them for hospital registration on Medical Electives, trek permits, climbing permits, etc.

 - A 15-day single/multiple entry visa is $25, a 30-day single/multiple entry visa is $40 and a 90-day single/multiple entry visa is $100